elementsofai/abanjara/README.md

-# paulrobertlloyd.com
+# abanjara.netlify.app

 *My personal website.
 There are many like it, but this is mine.*

 ## Installation

-1. `git clone git@github.com:paulrobertlloyd/paulrobertlloyd-v4.git`
+1. `git clone git@github.com:elementsofai/abanjara.git`
 2. `cd paulrobertlloyd-v4`
 4. `npm install`
 5. `npm run build`